 If you notice yourself starting to think about the sensation or think about something else, see if you can simply come back to the feelings and sensations present in your body.

-- Sometimes when you encounter a sensation, there may be some tension.
-If you can, allow it to gently relax.
-If that doesn’t seem possible, simply notice what it is that you feel and notice your face area, your forehead, eyes, nose.
+3. If you can, allow any tension you feel to gently release.
+If that doesn’t seem possible, simply notice what it is that you feel.

-- You can notice your upper back.
-Your mid back.
-And notice the sensations in your lower back swell making sure to breathe.
-If thoughts crop up as you’re doing this, worries, concerns, once again, see if you can let them go.
-Let them be like clouds floating in the sky.
-Moving across your mind.
-But don’t take them so personally, just let them go if possible.
-Or at the very least come back to my words, and this body scan.
-And bring your attention to the top of her chest area.
+9. Notice your upper back, your mid-back, and the sensations in your lower back.
+If thoughts arise as you’re doing this—worries, concerns—see if you can let them go.
+Let them be like clouds floating in the sky, moving across your mind.
+Or, come back to my words and this body scan.

-- Gently scan your chest down to the upper rib cage, into the stomach area.
+10. Bring your attention to the top of the chest area.
+Gently scan your chest, your rib cage, and your stomach.
 See if you can soften your stomach.
-Breathe more deeply directing some breath into that area allowing it to soften and relax.
+Breathe deeply while directing the breath to that area—allowing it to soften and relax.

-- Now that you’ve scanned your body.
-You’re welcome to start again.
-You can continue listening, Or you can continue on your own.
-This time if you wish you can start at your feet.
-And go back up through your body till you get to the top of your head.
-Feel free to scan your body up and down as many times as it’s helpful to you.
+14. Now that you’ve scanned your body, you’re welcome to start again.
+This time, you can start at your feet and go back up through your body until you get to the top of your head.
+Feel free to scan your body up and down as many times as it is helpful to you.